KitronikLtd/pxt-kitronik-halohd/README.md

 basic.showNumber(kitronik_halo_hd.readAverageSoundLevel())
 ```

-Listen for clap will listen for stated number of claps within a defined time period (between 1 and 10 seconds), once detected the code will execute
+Listen for clap will listen for a number of claps within a defined time period (between 1 and 10 seconds), once detected the code will execute
 ```blocks
 kitronik_halo_hd.listenForClap(1, 1, function () {
     basic.showLeds(`